ashutoshbw/headless-calendar/README.md

 # 🗓️ Headless Calendar

-A little TypeScript library(**1kb** minified + gzipped) to help you make any kind of calendar UI easily.
-(You can use it JavaScript projects too).
+A small TypeScript library (just **1kb** when minified and gzipped) that handles the tedious calendar logic for you, freeing you to concentrate on crafting the perfect UI.
+(You can also utilize it in JavaScript projects).

+If you find this library useful, please star [this repository on GitHub](https://github.com/ashutoshbw/headless-calendar).

+## Motivation

+I love the GitHub contribution graph and wanted to create similar UIs in a customizable way.
+This desire led to the creation of this library, which includes a dedicated function `Calendar.ofLastYear()` to handle such tasks.
+However, I didn't want it to be limited to just GitHub contribution graph-like features.
+So I added some common functionality such as iterating over a specific month, a basic requirement for creating a date picker.
+Since it lacks a UI, any UI can be plugged in, making the possibilities endless.

+If you use it in your project, feel free to [share it with me](https://twitter.com/ashutoshbw).
+I would love to see what you build using it.

 ## Installation

-### Installation in Node Project
+### Installation in node project

-To use it in Node project, you can install it with your Node package manager.
+To use it in node project, you can install it with your node package manager.
 For npm the command is:

 ```bash
 npm i headless-calendar